 - Golden Circle – The big bus tours are pretty much unavoidable but I’m sure if you start right at the morning, you should be able to dodge most of them.
 Another thing to note is that you’ll definitely want to account more time than you think you’ll need here (kind of applies to everything in Iceland).
 Blame the photography.

-- Driving to Snaefellsnes – The drive itself is pretty straightforward but if you set yourself to get there in the shortest amount of time, the GPS will take you through the Hvalfjörður Tunnel which costs 1,000 ISK.
-It helps to have cash handy for this though I’m sure they would’ve accepted credit card.
-If you want to avoid this toll, make sure to set this on your GPS beforehand.
-This will add roughly another 30 minutes to your journey if you do so.
+- Driving to Snaefellsnes – The drive itself is pretty straightforward but if you set yourself to get there in the shortest amount of time, the GPS will take you through the Hvalfjörður Tunnel.
+This used to be a tolled tunnel but it is now free (as of September 2018).

 - Gullfoss – For the most part, we didn’t have any bathroom problems but I do distinctly remember that the washrooms were paid here so make sure you relieve yourself at Geysir or at Thingvellir’s information center.